 Storytelling is an art that is not very common.
-This book is like a lesson in storytelling, how to open small windows to the story, how to change tracks and still hold the plot together by a delicate thread, how to introduce a place and its people to the world that they would probably never visit and how to pass the message subtlety that you intend to.
+This book The Wandering Falcon is like a lesson in storytelling.
+How to open small windows to the story, how to change tracks and still hold the plot together by a delicate thread.
+How to introduce a place and its people to the world that they would probably never visit.
+And how to pass the message subtlety that you intend to.
 Brilliant storytelling.
 Even if the subject does not interest you.

 Waziristan, Mehsud, Afridi and many such names are introduced as tribes or as small regions somewhere at the border of Pakistan and Afghanistan.
-Most of these tribes live on the mountains in summers and come down for winters, with very little options for earning livelihood.
+Most of these tribes live in the mountains in summers.
+And come down for winters, with very little options for earning the livelihood.
 They have their own traditional hierarchies and rivalries that must be followed and lived.
-They are dealing with the creation of new laws that forbid many things they do, but mostly curtail their freedom to roam around the area.
+They are dealing with the creation of new laws that forbid many things they do.
+But mostly curtail their freedom to roam around the area.
 They are learning to deal with the unseen authorities through their men on the borders.
-Author presents their world to us, the urban beings who may find it a figment of imagination or an exaggerated version of the reality but even then it makes you think.
+The author presents their world to us, the urban beings who may find it a figment of imagination or an exaggerated version of the reality.
+But even then it makes you think.

 A boy who is born in the first chapter in rather strange circumstances holds the story together.
 In every chapter, he moves into a different role.
 Initially, his guardians keep changing and then his professions.
 He is given a name in the middle of the book Tor Baz or Black Falcon.
 Through his journey, the author takes us into different tribes and tells a tale from each of them.
 He talks about various professions they engage in including that of being an informer and selling women.
 He talks about the relationships between people where a man who has never visited his in-laws can walk into their house with his friends and demand hospitality.
 Where women have limited choices and are treated as commodities.
 But they still manage to indulge in adventure and attempt living a life of their own.